draperjames/guipyter/README.md

-# Python Package Template
+# guipyter

-A template for python packages.

-## To do list

-- [] Add twine uploading instructions.
+GUI tools for Jupyter